About Grace

 Several aspects of Grace’s career have led to the founding of The Lupine Collaborative and her being uniquely positioned to cultivate this work.
 Her lived experience as a queer Black woman in these fields has pushed her to question, shift, and reshape the field into a space where she and others are reflected, celebrated, and trusted to lead, dream, and build.
 Secondly, she has been bolstered by a brilliant community of people who have, and continue to, support her to take risks and challenge her to dream bigger.

-As a consultant, Grace has informed and shaped the grantmaking approach, strategies, and practices of various environmental and climate philanthropies and organizations.
-Most notably, she advised on Doris Duke Charitable Foundation’s $1.2 million “Building an Inclusive Conservation Movement” strategy and went on to lead their “Diversifying the Conservation Field” inquiry process to determine the foundation’s role in the conservation field.
+Grace has consulted environmental philanthropies and organizations on their grantmaking approach, strategies, and practices.
+She advised the Doris Duke Foundation on their $1.2 million Building an Inclusive Conservation Movement Program and led a Diversifying the Conservation Field project that guided the foundation to determine its grantmaking focus.
 She advised the William and Flora Hewlett Foundation and The David and Lucile Packard Foundation on their $10 million investment in the development, empowerment, and growth of emerging and active environmental justice leaders from throughout California.
-Grace led The National Wildlife Federation’s Women in Conservation program through a theory of change, advised on The North Face’s Explorer Fund strategy, and successfully led Patagonia’s search for their environmental Justice Program Officer.
-Additionally, she has collaborated with the Network for Energy, Water, and Health in Affordable Buildings, Next 100 Coalition, Earth Island Institute, and the Meridian Institute.
+Additionally, she led The National Wildlife Federation’s Women in Conservation program through a theory of change, advised on the strategy of The North Face’s Explorer Fund, and successfully led the search for Patagonia’s inaugural Environmental Justice Program Officer.

 Learn more about Grace here.